Migraine vs Headache

 How can I tell a headache and migraine apart?

-1. Headache: Feels like a dull, all-over pain in your head.
+Headache: Feels like a dull, all-over pain in your head.
 It’s annoying but you can usually still do your things.

-2. Migraine: This one’s a throbbing pain, usually on one side of your head.
+1. Migraine: This one’s a throbbing pain, usually on one side of your head.
 It often comes with extra troubles like feeling sick, being extra sensitive to light and sound, or seeing weird light patterns.

 So, if it’s a mild, all-over pain, it’s likely a headache.
 But if it’s a strong, one-sided pain with those extra symptoms, it’s probably a migraine.
-If you’re not sure or if it’s really bothering you, best to check with a doctor.
+If you’re not sure or if it’s bothering you, best to check with a doctor.

 How do you know if it’s a migraine or headache?

 Telling a migraine and headache apart can be tricky!
 But some key things to watch for: migraines usually cause throbbing pain on one side of your head and may come with other symptoms like nausea or sensitivity to light/sound.
 Headaches tend to be a duller, evenly spread-out pain without those extra symptoms.
-Pay attention to your personal pattern of symptoms to help figure out which you get more often.
+Pay attention to your pattern of symptoms to help figure out which you get more often.

 Is migraine more serious than headache?

-For many people migraines do seem more severe and disabling than an average tension headache.
+For many people, migraines do seem more severe and disabling than an average tension headache.
 The pain can be bad enough that you can’t work or socialize until it goes away.
 But there’s a wide range when it comes to headaches too.
 Getting an accurate diagnosis is important, as treatment that works for migraines may be different than for headaches.
 Don’t hesitate to see your doctor if your head pain is ruining your quality of life.

 Can migraine be cured?